Kratos (mythology): In modern culture

 Illustration of the binding of Prometheus by John Flaxman, first published in Richard Porson's 1795 translation of Aeschylus' Prometheus Bound.
 Kratos and Bia stand on either side holding him down as Hephaestus chains him to the mountainside.

 Black chalk drawing of the binding of Prometheus by George Romney, dating to c.
 1798–1799.
 Kratos and Bia are at his feet, holding him down as Hephaestus binds his arms.

 In 1772, Thomas Morell published his English translation of Prometheus Bound as Prometheus in Chains, making the work widely available to the British public for the first time.
-Four years afterwards, the abolitionist Richard Potter published a complete English translation of all Aeschylus' tragedies.
+Four years later, the abolitionist Richard Potter published a complete English translation of all Aeschylus' tragedies.
 The scene from Prometheus Bound in which Hephaestus chains Prometheus to a mountainside with the aid of Kratos and Bia captured the imagination of the eighteenth and nineteenth-century Romantics and became a lens through which they analyzed questions of the relationships between revolution and tyranny, slavery and freedom, and war and peace.

 Richard Porson's 1795 translation of Prometheus Bound was illustrated with drawings by John Flaxman showing the famous binding scene.
 Between 1798 and 1799, George Romney produced a series of chalk drawings of scenes from Prometheus Bound, including the binding scene with Kratos and Bia.
 In both Flaxman and Romney's illustrations, Kratos and Bia are shown together in symmetry.
 In 1819, Percy Bysshe Shelley adapted the myth of Prometheus for his own play Prometheus Unbound.

 In Gabriel Fauré's three-act opera Prométhée, first performed in 1900 with a French libretto written by the poets Jean Lorrain and André-Ferdinand Hérold, the scene from the beginning of Prometheus Bound in which Kratos coerces Hephaestus into binding Prometheus is closely paraphrased.
 Hephaestus' dialogue with Kratos is set to music containing "impressionist allusions to the whole-tone scale".
 Fauré was known for his soft, genteel chamber music and the "hateful fury" of the music behind Kratos and Bia's dialogue stunned audiences.